bionode/bionode-watermill-tutorial/README.md

      taskD
    )
    ```
-   would render the following workflow: ```taskA -> taskB, taskC -> taskD```,
+   would result in the following workflow: ```taskA -> taskB, taskC -> taskD```,
     where taskD has only one final result.

  But enough talk, lets get to work!

- For the fork tutorial, two function will be defined that create a file and
+ For the fork tutorial, two functions will be defined.
+These functions
- write to it:
+ create a file and write to it:

  ```javascript
 const simpleTask1 = task({